 If you only focus on the idea of potentially failing, you focus on the wrong thing.
 You’re not the most important person at the moment of giving a presentation.
 Your listeners are.
 Anyway, if you don’t believe in yourself, why should I as a listener?
-Oftentimes, the audience are your allies, and you should keep that in mind at all times.
+Oftentimes, the audience is your allie, and you should keep that in mind at all times.

-Why are the audience your allies?
+Why is the audience your Allie?
 Because the better you do, the more they will benefit from your presentation.

 5. You could mention it’s an impromptu speech